Mark Kitto

-Mark Kitto is a British entrepreneur, magazine publisher, writer and actor notable for investing and living in the People's Republic of China.
+Mark Kitto is a British magazine publisher, writer and actor notable for living in the People's Republic of China.
 During his time in China he initially lived in Shanghai before relocating to Mount Mogan where he ran a coffee shop, restaurant and three guest houses.
 In 2013 he announced his intention to leave, citing the welfare of his children as the deciding factor.